Peter Dovbush

 Ann.
 Scuola Norm.
 Sup.
 Pisa Cl.
 Sci (5) Vol. VIII, 2009, pp.1‐15.
 DOI

 Let XX be a complex Banach manifold.
-A holomorphic function f ⁣:XCf \colon X \to \mathbf{C} is called a normal function if the family Ff:={fφ:φO(Δ,X)}\mathcal{F}_{f}:= \{ f \circ \varphi : \varphi \in \mathcal{O}(\Delta, X)\} forms a normal family in the sense of Montel (here O(Δ,X)\mathcal{O}(\Delta, X) denotes the set of all holomorphic maps from the complex unit disc into XX).
+A holomorphic function f ⁣:XCf \colon X \to \mathbb{C} is called a normal function if the family Ff:={fφ:φO(Δ,X)}\mathcal{F}_{f}:= \{ f \circ \varphi : \varphi \in \mathcal{O}(\Delta, X)\} forms a normal family in the sense of Montel (here O(Δ,X)\mathcal{O}(\Delta, X) denotes the set of all holomorphic maps from the complex unit disc into XX).
 Characterizations of normal functions are presented.
 A sufficient condition for the sum of a normal function and non‐normal function to be non‐normal is given.
 Criteria for a holomorphic function to be non‐normal are obtained.
 These results are used to draw one interesting conclusion on the boundary behavior of normal holomorphic functions in a convex bounded domain DD in a complex Banach space VV.
-Let {xn}\{x_{n}\} be a sequence of points in DD which tends to a boundary point ξD\xi \in \partial D such that limnf(xn)=L\lim_{n\to \infty}f (x_{n}) = L for some LCL \in \mathbf{C}.
+Let {xn}\{x_{n}\} be a sequence of points in DD which tends to a boundary point ξD\xi \in \partial D such that limnf(xn)=L\lim_{n\to \infty}f (x_{n}) = L for some LCL \in \mathbb{C}.
 Sufficient conditions on a sequence {xn}\{x_{n}\} of points in DD and a normal holomorphic function ff are given for ff to have the admissible limit value LL, thus extending the result obtained by Bagemihl and Seidel.

 Boundary behaviour of normal functions